fluid-project/jira-to-11ty/src/issues/FLUID-5143.md

     {
       "author": "Michelle D'Souza",
       "date": "2014-03-27T14:42:11.982-0400",
-      "body": "@@Antranig Basman Can you take a look at these docs and close this JIRA if they are reasonable?\n" },
+      "body": "Antranig Basman Can you take a look at these docs and close this JIRA if they are reasonable?\n" },
     {
       "author": "Antranig Basman",